Infopark, Thrissur: Infrastructure

 Infopark Thrissur was also granted the Special Economic Zone (SEZ) Status by the Ministry of Commerce, Government of India in 2014 for 18 acres of land wherein the new Multi-storied IT Block ‘INDEEVARAM’ is located.
-In the Phase III and final phase, Government is planning to develop the 25 acres of InfoPark as a Special Economic Zone (SEZ) were 2-lakh-sqft building will be constructed.
-The new upcoming campus consisting of a multistory building, with more than two lakh square feet built up area got Special economic zone (SEZ) status from government of Indiain July 2014.
+In the Phase III and final phase, Government is planning to develop the 25 acres of InfoPark as a Special Economic Zone (SEZ) where a 2-lakh-sqft building will be constructed.
+The new upcoming campus, consisting of a multistory building with more than two lakh square feet built-up area, got Special economic zone (SEZ) status from the government of India in July 2014.
 The nearest major city next to Koratty Infopark is Chalakudy.

 Employment & Companies

 29 companies are working in Infopark Thrissur campus in its First phase as on 17 March 2016.and around 700 people are employed.
 The Initial phase of the campus opened up opportunities for Start-ups and Small Medium Businesses.
-SMB companies like Nuvento, QBurst, Feathersoft Info Pvt Ltd, EXAR Software Research, and startups like IGOOZ, Abbys, SandsLab, Storybox, GreenEd Multimedia, Sahrdaya Infoteck, SandsLab, Squad Technologies, Braddock Infotech, Strands Energy, FineLab Web Services a Division of WBpro LLC, Cent Technologies, Bharthi Yashloyd etc., are the present companies functioning at InfoPark.
+SMB companies like Elemment Facade, Webandcrafts, Nuvento, QBurst, Feathersoft Info Pvt Ltd, EXAR Software Research, and startups like IGOOZ, Abbys, SandsLab, Storybox, GreenEd Multimedia, Sahrdaya Infoteck, SandsLab, Squad Technologies, Braddock Infotech, Strands Energy, FineLab Web Services a Division of WBpro LLC, Cent Technologies, Bharthi Yashloyd etc., are the present companies functioning at InfoPark.